-Today I thought I would take a break from all of the technical ‘how to’ articles and write something a little more near and dear to my heart – My favorite Linux Distributions and Why.
-Now, this can be a rather heated topic (even leading do blows among us geeks) but I am not here to persuade anyone that my choices are better than yours, or that any particular distribution is better than any other.
+Today I thought I would take a break from all of the technical articles and write something a little more near and dear to my heart – My favorite Linux Distributions and Why.
+Now, this can be a rather heated topic (even leading to blows among us geeks) but I am not here to persuade anyone that my choices are better than yours, or that any particular distribution is better than any other.
 I am simply posting my opinion and why.
-In this article, I have chosen to pick my top 3 distributions and list the reasons why I prefer these distributions.
-I hope you enjoy this article and if you are offended by my choices, feel free to voice your concerns, though they will likely fall on deaf ears :-).
+In this article, I have chosen to pick my top 4 distributions and list the reasons why I prefer these distributions.

-As you probably already know, there are countless numbers of distributions available today, all have good points and bad and some are specialized for specific purposes.
+As you probably already know, there are countless numbers of Linux distributions available today (see: Distro Watch), all have good points and bad and some are specialized for specific purposes.
 Linux as an operating system is very similar at it’s core across all distributions.
-All distributions have a Kernel, some sort of package management and follow (some more loosely than others) the File System Hierarchy standard.
-In many cases, that is where the similarities end.
+They all run the Linux Kernel, implement some sort of package management and follow (some more loosely than others) the File System Hierarchy standard among other things.

-My third pick on the list is CentOS due to it’s stability and direct lineage to RedHat.
-CentOS is the Community Enterprise Operating System for good reason.
+CentOS is my fourth pick on the list due to it’s stability and direct lineage to RedHat.
+CentOS is the Community enterprise Operating System for good reason.
 It is a direct derivative of Red Hat, which is by far the leader in Enterprise space Linux adoption.
 CentOS is stable, secure and trusted by the U.S. Government (Though they are not so trustworthy as of late!) to host large and complex enterprise workloads.
 Also, because it is a derivative of RedHat, there is a large user base and great support, not to mention many of the upstream applications available on RedHat are available on CentOS.
 Again as mentioned in the last section, many of the solutions available when solving problems on CentOS can be gleaned from the RedHat documentation and community due to their close similarities.

 To sum things up, regardless of your Distribution, we can all agree that Linux is the most advanced and fun operating systems available and it is all free and Open Source.
 My choice of distributions reflects my experience and requirements for my daily life as an I.T. professional.
 As mentioned at the beginning of this post, the ‘Distribution Debate’ can get pretty heated – and as a fellow Linux enthusiast, I respect your choice of distribution and encourage you to share your opinion.